-The dances are usually performed in Ratnapura, relating to the worshipping of God Saman much revered by local people.
+The dances are usually performed in Ratnapura, relating to worshipping God Saman, who is much revered by local people.
 There are 32 main dances in Sabaragamuwa Style.

 The Sabaragamuwa dance style by its geographical location has taken from both Low-Country and Kandyan dance styles.
-Sabaragamu has based on ritual of the lights (Pung Madu).
-The more popular drum was the Yukk Bera originally but today the use of Dowla and Thammettama, gives the Sabaragamuwa a quaint peculiarity all its own.
+Sabaragamu is based on the ritual of the lights (Pung Madu).
+The more popular drum was the Yukk Bera, but today the use of Dowla and Thammettama, gives the Sabaragamuwa a quaint peculiarity all its own.